morkohl/project_zomboid_savescum/README.md

 ## 🔒 Safety & Transparency

-This project is **fully open source**.
-You can read every line of both the PowerShell and installer scripts.
-They don’t collect data, change settings, or do anything beyond copying files.

 SmartScreen may warn you when you run the `.bat` — this is normal for unsigned scripts.
-Click **“More info → Run anyway.”**
+Click that you trust the publisher.

 ---